anchore/syft/README.md

 ### Supported sources

-Syft can generate a SBOM from a variety of sources:
+Syft can generate an SBOM from a variety of sources:

 ```
 # catalog a container image archive (from the result of `docker image save ...`, `podman save ...`, or `skopeo copy` commands)